Coal Measures Group

 The Coal Measures Group is a lithostratigraphical term coined to refer to the coal-bearing succession of rock strata which occur in the United Kingdom within the Westphalian Stage of the Carboniferous Period.
+The succession was previously referred to as the 'Productive Coal Measures'.
 Other than in Northern Ireland the term is now obsolete in formal use and is replaced by the Pennine Coal Measures Group, Scottish Coal Measures Group and the South Wales Coal Measures Group for the three distinct depositional provinces of the British mainland.

 Pennine Coal Measures Group

 Within the Pennine Basin the Pennine Coal Measures Group is preceded (underlain) by the Millstone Grit Group which is of Namurian age.
 It is succeeded (overlain) by the Warwickshire Group which comprises a largely non-productive sequence of red beds.
 It comprises the: